Chapter 336 — Title

 Contents and Form of Notification Before Disposition of Collateral: General

-A notification of disposition is sufficient if it describes the debtor, the secured party, the collateral, the method of …
+Outside a consumer goods transaction, a notification of disposition is sufficient if it describes the debtor and the …

 336.9-614